CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Regional Delivery/Day 1/RD_Ex3.md

 In this task, you’ll simulate a phishing incident, investigate the suspicious message using Threat Explorer, take remediation actions, submit the message to Microsoft for analysis, and review the automated investigation results.

-1. Send a test phishing email to your lab user containing suspicious links such as:
+1. Send a test email to your lab user containing links such as:

    - https://youtube.com/
    - https://openai.com/